Menu

 Sicht auf eine typische Grachtbrücke in Amsterdam.
 An der Brücke sind ADE Flaggen zu sehen.

-Imagine that once a year the GEMA (German Society for Musical Performing Rights) declared the city of Berlin to be the city of electronic dance music.
+Imagine that once a year the GEMA (German Society for Musical Performing Rights) declared Berlin the city of music.
 There would be flags and installations everywhere, and the city would be visibly taken over by the colours of the event.
-Practically, every shop, museum and club would join in.
+Practically every shop, museum and club would join in.
 The international elite of music makers would meet and every manufacturer of relevant technology would want to be there.
 Both groups would be close enough to touch and present themselves and their stuff directly to people who are either in the business or simply fans.

 Since this will never happen, the Dutch have been doing it in Amsterdam since 1996.
 GEMA’s counterpart there, BUMA, organises the conference, and you can’t miss this event in Amsterdam at this time in autumn.